Egg-03/PaperTrailBot/README.md

 ```sh
 mvn clean package       # If Maven is installed globally
 ```
-This builds the jar in the `target` folder
+This creates a runnable JAR file in the `target/` folder, named `paper-trail-bot.jar`.

 **Run the JAR:**